Mallik-G/puneetha_hadoop_scripts/impala/impala_export/README.md

 # What is it?
-Script to launch impala shell with connection string
+Script to e impala shell, pass sql script and save the output into a file

 # How to run